marcosbarbero/airline-booking/README.md

 Database
 ---
-To access the database reach `http://$HOST:$PORT/console` from the browser and fill the fields with the following values:

- - Driver Class: `org.h2.Driver`
- - JDBC URL: `jdbc:h2:mem:testdb`
- - User Name: `sa`
- - Password: *empty value*

->**Note**: There will be two service with available databases: authserver and booking-service.
-Make sure you'e reaching the correct $HOST and $PORT
+This project will be using [MySQL - 5.7.14](https://www.mysql.com/) as database.
+There will be two available schemas: *oauth* and *booking*.

+>**Note**:To access the database use your favorite SQL client and configure properly the connection params.